andrealufino/Deviice/README.md

 ## Installation

-Deviice is available through [CocoaPods](http://cocoapods.org) and Swift Package Manager.
+Deviice is available through Swift Package Manager and [CocoaPods](http://cocoapods.org).

+### Swift Package Manager

+You can add this library via Swift Package Manager, using this url `https://github.com/andrealufino/Deviice`.

 ### CocoaPods